saruuh/2026_GP2_15/README.md

-Labbaik — لبّيك
+# Labbaik — لبّيك

 Graduation Project — iOS Simulator Build
 King Saud University, College of Computer and Information Sciences

-HOW TO RUN
+---

+## Introduction

+Labbaik is a Flutter-based mobile application designed to assist pilgrims during Hajj and Umrah through an interactive and user-friendly experience.

+### Features

+- Step-by-step Hajj & Umrah ritual guidance
+- Tawaf & Sa'ee tracking
+- AI Fatwa chatbot
+- Offline Duaa & Thikr library
+- Prayer times with Athan notifications
+- Emergency contacts

+---

+## Technology

+- Flutter
+- Dart
+- Xcode Simulator

+---

+## How to Run

-This is an iOS Simulator build of the Labbaik app.
-It runs on the iOS Simulator on a Mac (Xcode required).
-No physical iPhone needed.
+This build runs on the iOS Simulator on macOS using Xcode.

-Steps:

-1.⁠ ⁠On a Mac with Xcode installed, open the Simulator:
+### Requirements

+- Mac computer
+- Xcode installed

+### Steps

+1. Open the iOS Simulator

-   - Open Xcode, then go to: Xcode > Open Developer Tool > Simulator
+   Xcode → Open Developer Tool → Simulator
-   - OR open Terminal and run:  open -a Simulator

-2.⁠ ⁠Unzip "Labbaik-simulator.zip" if it is still zipped.
-   This gives you "Runner.app".
+   Or run:

+   `open -a Simulator`

+2. Unzip `Labbaik-simulator.zip`

-3.⁠ ⁠Drag "Runner.app" onto the open Simulator window.
+3. Drag `Runner.app` into the open Simulator window

-   The app installs and launches automatically.
+The app will install and launch automatically.

-NOTES
+---

+## Notes

-•⁠  ⁠This build is for the iOS Simulator only (not a physical device).
+- This build is for the iOS Simulator only
-•⁠  ⁠Built with Flutter.
-Features include step-by-step Hajj/Umrah ritual guidance, Tawaf/Sa'ee tracking, an AI Fatwa chatbot, an offline Duaa & Thikr library, prayer times with Athan notifications, and emergency contacts.
+- No physical iPhone is required
-•⁠  ⁠Some features that rely on live device sensors or network services may behave differently in the Simulator than on a physical phone.
+- Some device-specific features may behave differently in the Simulator

-TEAM
+---

+## Team

-Shahad AlMutairi    444200935
+- Shahad AlMutairi — 444200935
-Nouf AlMansour      444200525
+- Nouf AlMansour — 444200525
-Aroub AlSalihi      444200560
+- Aroub AlSalihi — 444200560
-Sara AlOqiel        444203016
+- Sara AlOqiel — 444203016

+---

+## Supervisor

-Supervised by: Dr. Lama AlSudias
+Dr. Lama AlSudias